scidam/mpseudo/README.md

 ## Example
-The pseudospectrum of the gallery(5) MatLab matrix looks like this (with 100-digits precision used for resolvent computation):
+The pseudospectrum of the gallery(5) MatLab matrix looks like this (with 100-digits precision used for matrix resolvent computation):

 ![Pseudospectrum of gallery(5) MatLab matrix](gal5pseudo.png)

-The pseudospectrum above is obtained via the following lines of code:
+The pseudospectra above is obtained via the following lines of code:
 ```python
 from matplotlib import pyplot
 from mpseudo import pseudo